 Those who abuse us do so because they’re broken and emotionally wounded.
 People who abuse others as adults, tend to have been abused as children.
 Like many things, abusive behavior is something we learn.

 A couple of years ago, after seeing success with physical healing, I became discontented with not seeing healing of mental illness.
 So I asked God for the key to healing mental illness.
 One night, He gave me a message in a dream.
 The message was simple: mental illness is healed through love.

 I didn’t like that answer.
 I was expecting some kind of formula (even though I know He doesn’t use them).
 Consciously, I objected to the idea because it seemed too simple.
 Subconsciously, I objected because it seemed too difficult.
 Loving others is a simple idea until you consider actually doing it.

 The desire to harm and abuse others germinates and spreads in an environment devoid of love.
 And if the absence of love is the cause of a malady, the presence of it is certain to be the cure.

-When we withhold love from those who are emotionally traumatized and who abuse us out of their own pain, we withhold the only thing that can cure them.
+When we withhold love from those who are emotionally traumatized—the ones who abuse us out of their own pain, we withhold the only thing that can cure them.
 If they are ever going to be healed, they need to receive love.
-And love is the one thing we are unable to show them.
+And ironically, love is the one thing we are unable to give them.